The Vermont Statutes Online

 § 149-5.
 Ordinances

-(1) The Board of Selectmen shall constitute the legislative, body of the Town with the power, between Town meetings, to adopt, amend, repeal, or enforce ordinances.
+(1) The Selectboard shall constitute the legislative body of the Town with the power, between Town meetings, to adopt, amend, repeal, or enforce ordinances.

 (2) Town meeting, as constituted herein, in addition to its other functions, shall also serve as a legislative body and may adopt, amend, or repeal an ordinance.

 (A) Ordinances to be so considered by Town meeting can only be placed on the warning in such manner as authorized by this charter.